buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_blurb.html category="essays" slug="ten-wholesome-actions_suchart" %}
 - But this reputation isn't wholely deserved, as Ajahn Suchart points out here that there are a number of good things Theravada Buddhism encourages.
+{% include content_blurb.html category="canon" slug="an10.69" %}
+- While these guidelines were delivered to the monastic community, they serve even laypeople with a high bar to strive for in terms of "right speech."
+- **Homework** How might you turn a "low" conversation into a "high" conversation?

 ##### Chapter 5: Vigilant Introspection